East Greenbush Central School District will not change start times next year

-EAST GREENBUSH (NEWS10) – After a third community input meeting, the East Greenbush Central School District has decided start times for schools in the district will not change for the 2020-21 school year.
+EAST GREENBUSH, N.Y.
+(NEWS10) — After a third community input meeting, the East Greenbush Central School District has decided start times for schools in the district will not change for the 2020-21 school year.
 Officials with the school will continue to study the impacts of the change.

 There will be another meeting with the School Start Time Committee in December to discuss the feedback received from the three community forums and to develop a new survey that includes more detailed questions about the current proposal and the impacts it would have.